DisnakeDev/disnake/docs/api/guilds.rst

     .. attribute:: banned

-        The list of users that were successfully banned.
+        The users that were successfully banned.

-        :type: List[:class:`Object`]
+        :type: Sequence[:class:`Object`]
     .. attribute:: failed

-        The list of users that were not banned.
+        The users that were not banned.

-        :type: List[:class:`Object`]
+        :type: Sequence[:class:`Object`]

 Onboarding
 ~~~~~~~~~~